 Standardised death rates were higher for men than for women for nearly all of the main causes of death

-Except for breast cancer, EU-28 standardised death rates were higher for men than for women for all of the main causes of death in 2012 — see Figure 3.
-The standardised death rates for alcohol abuse, intentional self-harm and drug dependence were around four times as high for men as for women, while death rates among men for lung cancer were three times as high as those for women.
+Except for breast cancer, EU-28 standardised death rates were higher for men than for women for all of the main causes of death in 2013 — see Figure 3.
+The standardised death rates for alcohol abuse, intentional self-harm and drug dependence were around four times as high for men as for women, while death rates among men for lung cancer were almost three times as high as those for women.

 The Baltic Member States reported the highest incidence of ischaemic heart disease among men